MichaelSiehl/Atomic_Subroutines--How_the_Parallel_Codes_may_look_like--Part_1/README.md

 (6) initiate that the remote images do restore segment ordering<br />
 (7) wait until all the involved remote image(s) do signal that they are in state FinishedSegmentSynchronization<br />

 Parts (2), (4), and (7) do contain a spin-wait loop synchronization each.
-For this example, these are the redundant code sections because we did not implement a customized snchronization procedure yet.<br />
+For this example, these are the redundant code sections because we did not implement a customized snchronization procedure yet.
+(By comparing these code sections with those of the second version -in the other GitHub repository-, it may become more obvious how powerful customized synchronization procedures can be). <br />

 Access to atomic subroutines is encapsulated by calls of the procedures 'OOOPimscSAElement_atomic_intImageActivityFlag99_CA' (atomic_define) and 'OOOPimscGAElement_check_atomic_intImageActivityFlag99_CA' (atomic_ref).<br />